tlourey/tlourey.github.io/pages/ama-dcr-law.md

                     }
 ```

+> [!TIP] Microsoft-CommonSecurityLog
+> My Microsoft-CommonSecurityLog was underlined yellow and saying it wasn't valid.
+It still accepted it and it still worked.
+This may have been an issue since I moved my sentinel-enabled LAW around.
+I also noted that when typing it in I had to add a space that before the <!--- cSpell:disable --->`transformkql`<!--- cSpell:enable ---> came up in the drop down so I knew what I was doing was 'somewhat' valid.

+Notes about KQL for Transformations: [Supported KQL features in Azure Monitor transformations](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-collection-transformations-kql)

 ## DCE - Data Collection Endpoint

 Apparently not needed unless using Azure Private Link.
-I think can be used if you have some machiens that can't see the internet without private link but not sure.
+I think can be used if you have some machines that can't see the internet without private link but not sure.

 ## LAW - Log Analytics Workspace